apache/daffodil-site/site/dfdl-best-practices.md

 Note that the DFDL Workgroup is considering adding the ability to [put DFDL properties on complex types]({{site.data.links.dfdlSpec.issue71}}) in a future version of the DFDL standard.

-# Avoid Child Elements with the Same Name
+# Avoid Child Elements with the Same Name {#AvoidChildElementsWithSameName}

 XML Schema has a data model with some flexibility needed only for markup languages.